BiblicalStory/LIRF-BASEMAP250722/OBS_AR_FT_PERM/(AIS) Argument of Matthew.md

 ## Endnotes

-[^1]: This explanation of the biblical narrative is duplicated from other arguments written by this author.

 [^2]: Note that Isaiah 12 forms a conclusion to the section Isaiah 7–12 which is about the cutting off of the people and the ultimate deliverance by the Branch.